joaotavora/yasnippet/doc/snippet-expansion.rst

 Expanding from emacs-lisp code
 ------------------------------

-Sometimes you might want to expand a snippet directly by calling a functin from elisp code.
+Sometimes you might want to expand a snippet directly from you own elisp code.
 You should call ``yas/expand-snippet`` instead of ``yas/expand`` in this case.

-As with expanding from the menubar, condition system and multiple candidates won't exists here.
-In fact, expanding from menubar has the same effect of evaluating the follow code:
+As with expanding from the menubar, the condition system and multiple candidates doesn't affect expansion.
+In fact, expanding from the YASnippet menu has the same effect of evaluating the follow code:

 .. sourcecode:: common-lisp